 1949 Shwachman H, Patterson PR, Laguna J. Studies in pancreatic fibrosis: Simple gelatin film test for stool trypsin.
 Pediatrics 1949; 4:222-230.
 [PubMed]

 In this paper previous work on stool trypsin was reviewed, even as far back as the first duodenal catheterisation by Hess AF (Am J Dis Child 1912; 4:205).
 Faecal suspensions were placed upon unexposed and unfixed gelatin film and the extent of removal (digestion) of the gelatin film noted.
 The gelatin was digested by the trypsin in the stool in more than 95% of non-CF infants whereas 209 of 220 (95%) of stool specimens from untreated infants with CF showed no tryptic activity whereas less than 5% of 500 controls lacked tryptic activity.
 Three separate stool specimens were recommended for diagnosis.

-A photograph in the paper (figure 14) shows gelatin film acted upon by stool suspensions from three individuals (1, 2 and 3).
+The photograph in the paper (Fig.17) shows gelatin film acted upon by stool suspensions from three individuals (1, 2 and 3).
 Concentrations of 1/5 on upper row and 1/10 are on the lower row being the more dilute.

 1- Normal infant’s stool with extensive white areas where there has been extensive digestion of the gelatin by the trypsin in the stool.